Multiplier algebra: Definition

 Let A be a C*-algebra.
-Its multiplier algebra M(A) is any C*-algebra satisfying the following universal property: for all C*-algebra D containing A as an ideal, there exists a unique *-homomorphism φ: D → M(A) such that φ extends the identity homomorphism on A and φ(A⊥) = {0}.
+Its multiplier algebra M(A) is any C*-algebra satisfying the following universal property: for any C*-algebra D containing A as an ideal, there exists a unique *-homomorphism φ: D → M(A) such that φ extends the identity homomorphism on A and φ(A⊥) = {0}.

 Uniqueness up to isomorphism is specified by the universal property.
 When A is unital, M(A) = A. It also follows from the definition that for any D containing A as an essential ideal, the multiplier algebra M(A) contains D as a C*-subalgebra.

 The existence of M(A) can be shown in several ways.